johnroutledge/milestone-project-4/readme/testing/TESTING.md

 ## JavaScript Testing

+(INSERT TESTING)

 ## Python Testing
 Python code from all .py files was checked using [Pep8online](https://www.pep8online.com)

-The first check on each file brought back numerous errors which were all rectified, so subsequent tests all passed.
+The first check on each file brought back numerous errors which were all rectified (see note below), so subsequent tests all passed.
 A small selection of results are shown in the screenshot below:

 ![Python Test Results](/readme/images/code/python_test_results.png "Python Test Results")

+Note: There was one 'line too long' error (see bottom-right screenshot in above image) in settings.py which wasn't fixed after consulting with my mentor.
+I also checked on Slack and several other students' MS4 projects (which had passed grading), all of which left the same error alone.

 (INSERT IMAGE)